SYNC 2021 Calendar

-SYNC's annual cycle goes from January to December and from Genesis to Revelation, using various biblical holidays and some others as stepping stones to take us through the story.
-A few of the holidays have to be given new meanings to fit into the flow of this new pattern, but hopefully it will make sense and take you deeper into God's campaign to heal, bless, and connect the world through Christ.
+A few of the holidays have to be given new meanings to fit into the flow of this new pattern, but hopefully it will make sense and take you deeper into God's campaign to connect, heal, and bless the world through Christ.

 LIFE